moderndatacompany/dataos.info/docs/resources/stacks/alpha/alpha_stack_based_app_shortcut.md

 ## Structure of `appDetailSpec`

-The `appDetailSpec` value is a JSON string containing the subsequent keys:
+The `appDetailSpec` value is a JSON string containing the subsequent attributes:

-Certainly, here's the information for the JSON attributes presented in a table format with the requested columns:

 <center>